 Use the Herbarium’s website to further investigate the State’s amazing flora – it contains maps and images for most of the 12,000 species occurring in Western Australia.

 Visitors can bring specimens of plants for identification in the Community Reference Herbarium.
-It is advisable to call in advance if you are taking in a plant, as plants will need to be treated for pests to ensure the protection of this extensive collection.
-The WA Herbarium is located at the southern end of the main DEC campus just off Hayman Road in Kensington, a ten minute drive south of Perth.
+Call in advance if you are taking in a plant, as plants will need to be treated for pests to ensure the protection of this extensive collection.
+The WA Herbarium is located at the southern end of the main Department of Parks and Wildlife campus and only 15-minutes drive from Perth.